Seva Lapsha at Work

 Shame on me!
 I’ve discovered that wordpress.com provides syntaxHighlighter functionality just today.
 So I hurry to report that the only 2 posts in this blog, which contain code snippets have been immediately converted:

-<a href="http://sevalapsha.wordpress.com/2008/06/26/copy-nodes-xml-documents-java-dom/">
+<a href="https://sevalapsha.wordpress.com/2008/06/26/copy-nodes-xml-documents-java-dom/">

 Copying nodes between XML documents with Java DOM